Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/Ling_1340_Final_Report.md

 influenced by when, where, and why they are speaking, not to mention who they're speaking to!
 I looked at gendered dialogue, but not gender dynamics in dialogue, which would be equally interesting.

 I welcome any questions, comments and/or suggestions to my project!
-If you've visited and what to leave a note, head over to my
+If you've visited and want to leave a note, head over to my
 [guestbook](https://github.com/Data-Science-for-Linguists-2019/Class-Plaza/blob/master/guestbooks/guestbook_cassie.md).